 “They seemed to focus on evidence we produced showing that Bard didn’t properly test the product before putting it on the market,” Houghton said.
 The lawyer said she asked jurors to consider awarding as much as $11 million in damages to the couple over the implant.

 The case is the first to go to trial among hundreds of lawsuits alleging that implants made by Murray Hill, New Jersey- based Bard, Boston Scientific Corp.
-(BSX) and other companies caused organ damage.
-The decision comes more than a month after Johnson & Johnson (JNJ)’s Ethicon unit announced it would stop selling four lines of vaginal mesh devices.
+(BSX:US) and other companies caused organ damage.
+The decision comes more than a month after Johnson & Johnson (JNJ:US)’s Ethicon unit announced it would stop selling four lines of vaginal mesh devices.

 In its verdict, the California jury found Bard was 60 percent at fault for Scott’s injuries while Dr. Tillakarasi Kannappan, who surgically implanted the device in 2008, was responsible for the other 40 percent of the liability, according a copy of the verdict sheet filed with the court.